 Addition and removal of members from the committee, as well as selection of a Chair should be handled as a proposal to the committee.
 The selection of a new Chair also requires approval of the OSGeo board.

 The Chair adjudicates in cases of disputes about voting.

 When is Vote Required?¶

 The Chair is the ultimate adjudicator if things break down.

 The absolute majority rule can be used to override an obstructionist veto, but it is intended that in normal circumstances vetoers need to be convinced to withdraw their veto.
 We are trying to reach consensus.

 Frank Warmerdam is declared initial Chair of the Project Management Committee.

 Daniel Morissette, Frank Warmerdam, Andrey Kiselev and Howard Butler are declared to be the founding Project Management Committee.
-The current membership list can be found on the Governance And Community page.
+The current membership list can be found on the Project Steering Committee page.